 Bull Shark Sightings in Lake Michigan

 It is important to note that there are no confirmed sightings of bull sharks in Lake Michigan.
-While there have been occasional reports of bull sharks being found in freshwater environments such as rivers, it is highly unlikely that they would be able to establish a breeding population in a freshwater lake such as Lake Michigan.
+While there have been occasional reports of bull sharks being found in freshwater environments such as rivers, it is highly unlikely that they could establish a breeding population in a freshwater lake such as Lake Michigan.

 Conclusion